 We’ve tested and chosen a wide selection of amplifiers under $300/£300 for this guide, but if you’re new to guitar amps then make sure you check out our buying advice section for more information.
 For those who just want to see some of the best budget guitar amps available today, keep scrolling for our top picks.

 Best guitar amps under $300/£300: MusicRadar’s Choice

 For us, the Orange Crush 35RT is undoubtedly the best amp under $300/£300.
 Its signature, searing dirt sound is great for rock and heavier styles whilst the clean channel offers a pristine sound that’s great for pedals.
 Headphone and direct recording outs make this a versatile amplifier for home recording and silent practice whilst the onboard reverb offers some additional shimmer to your sound.

 If you want the ultimate flexibility, then you’ll want to take a look at the Boss Katana-50 MkII.
 Packed with awesome amp tones and Boss’ trademark studio-quality effects, the Katana allows you to build your ideal rig as well as giving excellent connectivity options and being loud enough for small shows.

 Best guitar amps under $300/£300: Product Guide

-Orange amps are fast becoming one of the biggest names in the game thanks to their powerful, unique tonal voice.
+Orange amps are one of the biggest names in the game thanks to their powerful, unique tonal voice.
 The Orange Crush 35RT gives players the sound and features of the company's more expensive tube amps, in a unit that is unbelievable value for money.

 The Crush 35RT guitar amp has two channels, clean and dirty, with plenty of scope to cover a huge array of sounds.
 The clean channel is warm and full, whilst the dirt channel can do everything from Britpop to Slipknot.